 To delete Saved Searches, simply click the unpin icon next to the Saved Search you wish to remove.

 Refine your search results

-Use these techniques in the ‘Refine your search results’ panel to improve your results list.
+Use the ‘Refine your search results’ panel to improve your Library Search.

 See How to use ebooks for more help.